 You can use the navigation bar to view and access our current research projects.
 These projects are highly intertwined:

 - Meta-effectiveness: Developing Oneself with Knowledge, Technology and Cognitive Science; AKA the Cognitive Productivity Research Project,

-- Other book project: Great Contemporaries in Cognitive Science and Related Endeavors,
+- Other book project: Great Contemporaries in Cognitive Science and Related Endeavors (due c.
+2020),

 Most of these projects involve infinitely complex problems where progressive problem solving would never end.
 We like that.